Skip to main content

 Overview

-I am a physician-scientist, a medical oncologist, a neuro-oncologist, a tenured professor at the departments of neurosurgery, medicine, and immunology, and Deputy Director of the Center for Cancer Immunotherapy, Duke Cancer Institute, where we are tasked to speed up clinical research and translation for scientists across all departments and all tumor types at Duke, who have made discoveries that show promise for developing new immune and T cell-based therapies.
+I serve as the Deputy Director of the Center for Cancer Immunotherapy at the Duke Cancer Institute where we are tasked to facilitate clinical research and translate promising discoveries made by scientists across various departments and cancer types at Duke, particularly in the field of immune and T cell-based therapies.

 Current Appointments & Affiliations